zagatta-sonah/KeePiLive/README.md

  * Starts compiling and flashing process of the SleepyPi FW
  * Flips the power-control bit again ->
    * SleepyPi will can cut the power off again from Pi
-   * Power will be cut of due to flipping the bit

 ### /src/main.cpp
 Arduino code in c++ format (not Arduino code .ino)